Dunc4nNT/bit/README.md

 a suite of tools to uncover and date ancient polyploidy and whole-genome duplication,” Bioinformatics, vol. 40, no. 5, Apr.
 2024,
 doi: 10.1093/bioinformatics/btae272.

-## License

-PLACEHOLDER: This project is licensed under *INSERT LICENSE HERE*.

 ## Authors